-Peameal bacon holds a spot in 1001 Foods You Must Taste Before You Die, and it’s easy to understand why.
-The brining process makes it nearly impossible to overcook, and it’s both leaner and juicer and than regular bacon.
-A uniquely Canadian product, it’s often confused with Canadian bacon, a smoked back bacon that’s popular in the U.S., and isn’t Canadian at all.
+Peameal bacon holds a spot in 1001 Foods You Must Taste Before You Die and it’s easy to understand why.
+The brining process makes it nearly impossible to overcook and it’s both leaner and juicer than regular bacon.
+A uniquely Canadian product, it’s often confused with Canadian bacon.
+What is Canadian bacon?
+A smoked back bacon that’s popular in the US — and isn’t Canadian at all.

 These days, it’s hard to find peameal bacon outside of Canada, making it a favourite with tourists at Toronto’s St. Lawrence Market.
 The Carousel Bakery, which has occupied the same spot in the market since 1977, is a city landmark famous for its fresh peameal bacon sandwiches.

 Robert Biancolin, who co-owns the bakery with his brother, dubs peameal bacon Toronto’s most original food.
 “It wasn’t brought here from somewhere else,” he says.
 “It is very uniquely Torontonian.
 Of course, like poutine was uniquely Quebecois, it spread across the country.
 It is one of those dishes that encompasses being Canadian.
 It is part of our tradition.”